qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

 ..........

 ``Input Layer`` [vector: any]
-  Input vector layer
+  Input vector layer.

-``Text attribute to convert to float`` [tablefield: string] String field to convert in a floating field type
+``Text attribute to convert to float`` [tablefield: string] String field to convert in a floating field type.

 Output
 ......

 ``Float from text`` [vector: any]
-  Output vector layer with string field converted into float
+  Output vector layer with string field converted into float.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE